Thule Glide 2 Review

 Fold and Unfold

 The Glide 2 fold is one-handed with a twist and pull folding handle (above left) under the seat.
-It requires two hands to lift the seat for access to the handle, and it doesn't self-stand, but the new version has an auto-lock (above right) once folded.
+It requires two hands to lift the seat for access to the handle, and it doesn't self-stand, but the new version has an auto-lock (above right).
 Unfolding is a two-step process that is simple but will take some practice to do smoothly.

 The Thule Glide 2 has single action brakes that are easy to set and release but aren't the best for sandaled feet.

 The storage bin has a maximum weight allowance of 10 lbs and is accessible from the back and sides.
-We were able to fit a large diaper bag inside, but if you are worried about your valuables, the Thule Urban Glide 2 has a covered bin.
-The stroller also has a back seat mesh stow pocket for quick access items, and the passenger has two inside stow pockets (above right) that are easily accessible.
+We were able to fit a large diaper bag inside.
+The stroller also has a back seat mesh stow pocket, and the passenger has two inside stow pockets (above right).

 The canopy on the Glide 2 is large and sleek, with a fabric visor and a plastic peek-a-boo window (above left) with a magnetic closure cover.
 The new canopy has a zip back that reveals added ventilation (above right) when you unzip it.
 The entire canopy can rotate forward to the knee for running with a low sun or oncoming wind.